Warning: Game of Thrones spoilers below!

-Now that Daenerys Targaryen is on the move (and clearly makes it to the Seven Kingdoms of Westeros) for season seven of Game of Thrones, many devoted fans are wondering what's next for the banished dragon queen.
+Now that Daenerys Targaryen is well on her way to going to war with Cersei Lannister in season eight of Game of Thrones, many devoted fans are wondering what the future holds for the fiery dragon queen.
+Will Missandei's death drive her mad?
+Will she attempt to eliminate Jon from the running for King now that she knows about his lineage?
 Per Dany's numerous proclamations over the past several seasons, it's clear that she aims to "take what's hers" by claiming the Iron Throne; but the question is, how will she do it?
-And beyond the logistics of deposing Cersei Lannister, one theory based on an important moment from Daenerys's past purports that she won't actually take the throne at all.
+And beyond the logistics of deposing Cersei, one theory based on an important moment from Daenerys's past purports that she won't actually take the throne at all.

 "Daenerys enters the throne room of Kings Landing.
 The roof is destroyed, likely by dragon-fire, while both snow and nightfall creep in.
 This, clearly, symbolizes that both Daenerys and "the Long Night" have come to Kings [sic] Landing.
 She approaches the throne, and reaches out.
 But we know, and she quickly realizes, that if she seizes the throne in this vision, she is doomed."